 Freud’s Psychosexual Child Development Theory

-Conflicts associated with stage must be successfully resolved in order to develop a healthy adult personality.
-Failing to resolve these conflicts can result in a fixation at a particular point in development.
+Conflicts associated with each stage must be successfully resolved to develop a healthy adult personality.
+Failing to resolve these conflicts can result in fixation at a particular point in development.

 Erik Erikson was influenced by Freud’s work, but his own child development theories focused on the importance of social experiences in shaping a child’s psychological growth.

 Erikson’s theory begins at birth, as children start out in the trust versus mistrust stage.
-During this early stage of life, it is important for children to receive consistent care so that they can learn to trust the people in the world around them.
-Development continues as children grow, and at each stage the face new conflicts and learn new skills that serve them well throughout life.
+During this early stage of life, children need to receive consistent care so that they can learn to trust the people in the world around them.
+Development continues as children grow; at each stage, they face new conflicts and learn new skills that serve them well throughout life.

 Behavioral child development theories center on how children learn through their interactions with the environment.
 Early in the twentieth century, the school of thought known as behaviorism took hold in psychology.
-The behaviorist believed that learning and development were the result of associations, rewards, and punishments.
+Behaviorists believed that learning and development result from associations, rewards, and punishments.